 - Between 20-50 employees (2 points)

-- Increasing number jobs listed on online job boards over the past 3 months (3 points)
+- Increasing number of jobs listed on online job boards over the past 3 months (3 points)

 - Increasing average review rating on Google Reviews over the past 3 months (1 point)